 The existing Madingley Road Park & Ride is due to reach capacity by 2022.
 New Park & Ride provision is needed as the area continues to grow and attract more businesses.
 Park & Ride provision further out from Cambridge is needed because there is significant congestion from Madingley Mulch into the city which will only get worse if we do nothing.

-An initial public consultation was carried out in 2014 and another public consultation will be held in winter 2017.
-Public consultation offers everyone the opportunity to have their say on the issues, concerns, constraints, and opportunities provided by the scheme and is part of the ongoing assessment process.
+Public consultation is currently underway on phase 1 of the scheme and will end on 22 January 2018.
+Consultation offers everyone the opportunity to have their say on the issues, concerns, constraints, and opportunities provided by the scheme and is part of the ongoing assessment process.

 Greater Cambridge is growing and short to medium-term transport improvements are required to manage existing and immediate pressure on the transport network, to keep people, businesses, and our local economy moving.